Child abuse victim

 Usual violence

-Violence against children over 15
+Violence against a child over 15

 Violence resulting in incapacity for work of up to 8 days